Privacy Policy

 Intec.
 The responsibilities of Intec’s DPO are:

-b.
-To undertake an annual audit on the effective application of
+undertake an annual audit on the effective application of Intec’s processes and

-c.
-To oversee the internal investigation of any data protection
+oversee the internal investigation of any data protection breaches and produce

-a point of reference for any liaison with the Information Commissioners Office.
+act as a point of reference for any liaison with the Information Commissioners

 e.
 To